Better Late than Never: Information Retrieval from Black Holes: IV. Uniform entanglement

-Here $\log_2 E$ is the entropy of entanglement between the external (ext) modes neighboring the event horizon and the interior of the black hole.
-Except for the interpretation of the source of entanglement, this model has been recently analyzed by Hayden and Preskill \cite{Hayden07}.
-We may therefore quote their key result in our terms: For any positive $c$, once $\frac{1}{2} S_{\text{BH}}+\frac{1}{2} \log_2 E + c$ qubits have radiated away, the initial trans-event horizon entanglement between the external neighborhood and the interior subsystems will have virtually vanished, with it appearing instead (with a fidelity of at least $1-2^{-c}$) as entanglement between external neighborhood modes and the outgoing radiation.
-Here (as in the manuscript) $c$ is a free parameter, but will be dwarfed by any of the entropies involved.
-If this loss of trans-event horizon entanglement is to be delayed until roughly $S_{\text{BH}}$ qubits have been radiated away (when the black hole has evaporated to roughly the Planck scale), then
+Here $\log_2 E$ is the entropy of entanglement between the external (ext) neighborhood and the interior of the black hole.
+Except for the interpretation of the source of entanglement, this model has been recently analyzed by Ref.~[\onlinecite{Hayden07app}].
+We may therefore quote their key result in our terms: For any positive $c$, once $\frac{1}{2} S_{\text{BH}}+\frac{1}{2} \log_2 E + c$ qubits have radiated away [this is just the $\frac{1}{2}(n+k)+c$ qubits required as discussed in the first section of this Supplementary Material], the trans-event horizon entanglement between the external neighborhood and the interior subsystems will have virtually vanished, with it appearing instead (with a fidelity of at least $1-2^{-c}$) as entanglement between the external neighborhood and the outgoing radiation.
+Here (as in our manuscript) $c$ is a free parameter, but will be dwarfed by any of the entropies involved.

+Repeating the argument from our manuscript, this loss must be delayed until the black hole has evaporated to roughly the Planck scale.
+(Indeed, section III of this Supplementary Material provides energy estimates for the departure from vacuum across the event horizon when trans-event horizon entanglement is lost.)
+Such a delay implies that roughly $S_{\text{BH}}$ qubits must have already been radiated before such loss occurs, in which case

-Below we shall see that when the uniform entanglement of the above analysis is replaced with general trans-event horizon entanglement, the measure of entanglement $\log_2 E$ is replaced by the R\'enyi entropy $H^{(1/2)}(\rho_{\text{ext}})$.
+In section V below, we shall see that when the uniform entanglement of the above analysis is replaced with general trans-event horizon entanglement, the measure of entanglement $\log_2 E$ is replaced by the R\'enyi entropy $H^{(1/2)}(\rho_{\text{ext}})$.
+This replacement is unchanged in the presence of in-fallen matter (also section VI).